Information About Oral History Activities

 In summary, the August 26, 2003 Policy Statement attached to OHRP’s September 22, 2003 letter was not drafted by OHRP, does not constitute OHRP guidance, and the characterizations of oral history activities in the third paragraph of the Policy Statement alone do not provide sufficient basis for OHRP’s determination that oral history activities in general do not involve research as defined by HHS regulations at 45 CFR part 46.
 Other activities involving open-ended interview that have similar characteristics can involve research as defined by the HHS regulations when the activities are part of a systematic investigation designed to develop or contribute to generalizable knowledge.”

 We hope that the above information may be helpful to individuals who engage in oral history interviewing activities.
-If an individual has any question as to whether his or her project could be considered research, please contact Gayle Jones (581-1498) or on First Class.
+If an individual has any question as to whether his or her project could be considered research, please contact the IRB office.